-Mount Washington State Park, New Hampshire – Mount Washington, at a height of 6,288 feet, is the Northeast's highest peak, home to the worst weather in the world, and a winter climber’s paradise.
-The 60 acres (+/-) surrounding the summit cone is part of the Mount Washington State Park.
+Mount Washington, New Hampshire – At a height of 6,288 feet, Mount Washington is the Northeast's highest peak, home to the worst weather in the world, and a winter climber’s paradise.
+The 60 acres, more or less, surrounding the summit cone is part of the Mount Washington State Park.

-You can get to summit by taking the Mount Washington Cog, Mount Washington Auto Road, or hiking one of the many trails that lead to the summit.
-Though the Auto Road is an exciting way to visit the summit many visitors seem to love riding the Mount Washington Cog.
+You can get to the summit by riding the Mount Washington Cog, or driving the Mount Washington Auto Road, or hiking one of the many trails that lead to the summit.
+Though the Auto Road is an exciting way to visit the summit, many visitors seem to love riding the Mount Washington Cog.

 The landscape is amazing and you will not be disappointed!
 It is an excellent area to photograph and visit.
-A visit to the summit should be on your bucket list.
-All of the above images can be licensed for publications by clicking on the image you are interested in, and you can view more images of Mount Washington here.
+All of the above images can be licensed for publications by clicking on the image you are interested in, and you can view more scenes of Mount Washington here.

 Happy image making..